 Efficient food crops: #4 Extra select garlic

 Garlic is easy to grow and it is recommended for the self-sufficient gardener.
 This garlic variety is planted in spring up North and in the fall in South and West regions.
 It is easier to grow and maintain than onion plants.
 Pull a garlic bulb apart and plat the individual cloves pointy side up.
 Sow one inch deep and eight inches apart in rich soil in spring.
-Water occasionally as the green stalks emergs.
+Water occasionally as the green stalks emerge.
 Trim off some of the green tops to add scallion-like flavor to meals all summer.
 Dig up mature bulbs when the tops have dried.
-Cure the bulbs in a dry sunny spot for a few days, then bring indoors to store.
+Cure the bulbs in a dry, sunny spot for a few days, then bring indoors to store.
 Always save some cloves to plant next year for a perpetual crop.
 Bulbs are available here.

 Efficient food crops: #5 Perpetual Swiss chard

 This crop is easier to grow than carrots or spinach.
-It is a variety with smooth dark green leaves and white rib.
+It is a variety of smooth dark green leaves and white rib.
 It grows vigorously in nearly any climate or type of soil.
 Plant this Swiss chard variety in spring, summer or early fall in rows a foot apart.
 Cover lightly with fine soil and water using a sprinkler.
 Keep the ground moist till seedlings emerge.
 Let the plants grow and thin the rows so eventually plants are six inches apart.
 Water the crop at least once a week when it doesn’t rain.
 You will have heads about one to three feet tall in less than a month.
 To harvest, pick the outer leaves or cut the entire plant 3 or 4 inches from the soil.
 New leaves will continue to grow providing you with a perpetual supply of chard.
 Seeds are available on Amazon.

 Efficient food crops: #6 Early girl tomato

 This tomato variety is probably the most tolerable tomato plant one can grow.
 It can thrive in the Deep South, but you can also find it in flower pots in New York.
 This variety stands up to heat and cold, and most tomato diseases.
 Early girl tomato fruits earlier even if you neglect it.
 Start the plants indoors from seeds following the indications on the package.
-During the month of May, set the plants about two feet apart in well-fertilized soil.
+During May, set the plants about two feet apart in well-fertilized soil.
 For optimum crops, chose an area that gets sun all day.
 Water deeply every other day till established.
 In colder climates use plastic lining around the plants to retain the sun’s heat.
 Water at least once a week if it doesn’t rain.
-Every two weeks, feed the plants with liquid fertilizer.
+Every two weeks feed the plants with liquid fertilizer.
 Sixty days or less are required to obtain medium size tomatoes.
 The plants will continue to vine out and produce until frost.
 Seeds are available on Amazon.